otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/01-refactoring.md

 export default router;
 ```

-The code examples above should look familiar from **ID607001: Introductory Application Development Concepts**.
+The code examples above should look familiar from **ID607001: Introductory Application Development Concepts/Pia o Te Taupānga Tukutuku**.
 The syntax is different, but the logic is the same.
 However, as you can see, there is a lot of code duplication.
 You will refactor the code examples in the **Formative Assessment** below.

 ---